matthewbentley/blog/content/owning my linksys router.md

 I decided to research vulnurabilities for the Linksys ea8300, and found the page `http://192.168.1.1/sysinfo.cgi` (I can't find the original source, so if you know it please let me know!).
-It contais a bunch of information, some of which will become useful.
+It contains a bunch of information, some of which will become useful.

 Backup/restore